AurelianSpodarec/timetracking-web-app/README.md

 Each API folder includes two subfolders:
 - `fetch`: Implements the fetch functionality, configured specifically for the API.
-- `requests`: Defines the endpoints for the API.
+- `endpoints`: Defines the endpoints for the API.

 ##### `requests`